abu85/trans_mag/README.md

 - assigns taxonomy to reads using Kraken2
 - performs assembly Megahit or Spades (the script is for megahit) and checks their quality using Quast
 - predicts protein-coding genes for the assemblies using Prodigal, and bins with Prokka and optionally MetaEuk
-- performs transcriptome binning using Metabat2, MaxBin2, concord (we choose maxbin2) and checks the quality of the genome bins using Busco, or CheckM, and optionally GUNC.
+- performs Metagenome (metatranscriptome) binning using Metabat2, MaxBin2, concord (we choose maxbin2) and checks the quality of the genome bins using Busco, or CheckM, and optionally GUNC.
 - optionally refines bins with DAS Tool
 - assigns taxonomy to bins using GTDB-Tk and/or CAT and optionally identifies viruses in assemblies using geNomad, or Eukaryotes with Tiara
 - Furthermore, the pipeline creates various reports in the results directory specified, including a MultiQC report summarizing some of the findings and software versions.

 <a name="sec2"></a>
-## 2. transcriptome data anaylsis
+## 2. Metagenomic (metatranscriptome) data anaylsis
 <a name="sec2.1"></a>
 #### 2.1.
 Log in to uppmax again (if needed)